 day-to-day i will wear tinted moisturizer (got that SPF!) as well as brown eyeliner or some neutral eyeshadow and blush..going out, i’ll go with dramatic eye makeup (smoky eye, etc) and red tinted lipgloss.

-i don’t feel uncomfortable if i don’t wear makeup-it really doesn’t matter that much to me. but if i were going to class with a smoky eye or something then i think that would be a bit much.posted almost 5 years ago
+i don’t feel uncomfortable if i don’t wear makeup-it really doesn’t matter that much to me. but if i were going to class with a smoky eye or something then i think that would be a bit much.posted over 5 years ago

 I agree with xvavavava that it’s a really subjective question.
 There are many factors: